spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

 └── README.md                       # This file
 ```

-## Installation (using uv)

-This project uses [uv](https://github.com/astral-sh/uv) for fast Python package management.

-1. Clone the repository:

-    ```bash
-    git clone <your-repo-url>
-    cd <your-repo-directory>
-    ```

-2. Install the required Python packages using `uv`:

-    ```bash
-    # Install base dependencies
-    uv sync
-    ```

 ## Usage

 Below are detailed instructions for each script and command.

 ### 1. (Optional) Analyze Heuristics (`heuristic_analyzer.py`)

-This script helps you find the best **absolute score cutoffs** to use for training by analyzing the score distribution across a large dataset and calculating values based on percentiles.
+This script helps you explore **score distributions** and percentile-based cutoffs for labeling by analyzing a large dataset.
+This is for research/analysis only; the classifier uses continuous scoring and does **not** require you to set cutoffs.

 **Example:**
-Find the score values at the 80th percentile for "Normie" and 95th for "Strong" for both categories.
+Analyze score percentiles for both categories.

 ```bash
 uv run heuristic_analyzer.py \